Nutter Butter Owl Cookies (Easy No-Bake Fall Treat)

 Step 2: Lift each cookie with a fork and let the extra drip off before setting it on parchment.

-Separate the vanilla sandwich cookies and toss the filling.
+Step 3.
+Make the Eyes: Separate the vanilla sandwich cookies and toss the filling.
 Melt the white chocolate and pipe small white circles on the cookie halves.
 Let them dry for 3 minutes.

 Melt the brown chocolate and pipe smaller brown circles in the center of the white ones.
 Let dry again.